 “In the case of North Korea, God has given Trump authority to take out Kim Jong-Un,” Jeffress told CBN News.

 While shocking to hear a pastor speak like this in these terms on a national stage what Jeffress is saying on the face is true even if I personally am uncomfortable with how he said it.
-The fact that Jeffress is pulling from is Government has a unique role in regard to war.
-In an earlier blog post I wrote “Many want Government to replace the Church.
+The authority Jeffress is speaking from is Government has a unique role in regard to war.
+Jesus when he returns will bring a sword In that post I wrote “Many want Government to replace the Church.
 They want Government to be compassionate and serving the community.
 The problem however is that Government has a unique authority to bring wrath and Governments have always had the authority to kill and to imprison”.

 Trump as a man or as an individual does not have the authority to kill and wage war but as President of the United States he has a unique authority given by God wage war which involves killing people and sometimes innocents.
 I know this version of Christianity is shocking in the American age of separation of Church and State but find the following words from Paul to the early Church who were subjects of the hated Roman Empire.